 If you have to raise your voice to be heard at distances less than 3 feet, your environment is too loud.

-Many are concerned about the effects of listening to loud music, particularly from MP3 players.
+Many are concerned about the effects of listening to loud music, particularly from personal music devices.
 Evidence of hearing loss from these systems is inconclusive, but you should use common sense when wearing headphones for extended periods of time.
 As a rule of thumb, if someone standing near you can hear the music you are listening to, it is too loud!

 Hearing loss induced by noise or music can be temporary or permanent.
 It is a function of both the intensity (loudness) of the signal, and the amount of time (duration) one is exposed to the signal.